-Oregon’s higher education system enrolled hundreds of thousands of students in 2014 in its 7 public universities, 17 public community colleges, 67 private for-profit and independent colleges and universities, and hundreds of private career and trade schools.
+Oregon’s higher education system serves hundreds of thousands of students at its 7 public universities, 17 public community colleges, 51 private and independent colleges and universities, and hundreds of private career and trade schools.

 For more information on the HECC, contact us.